hexadezi/owdl/README.md

 ![](https://github.com/labo89/owdl/blob/master/screenshots/screenshot1.png?raw=true "")

 ## Prerequisites
-What things you need to run the sofware?

 .NET Framework 4.6.1

 ## Usage
-Just download and start the file.
+Download and start the file.
+Then go to csgo and download the evidence.

+The file will be downloaded to temp directory and extracted to desktop.

 ## Download
 Download here: https://github.com/labo89/owdl/releases